Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/unity/index.md

 ### Configuration

-Amplitude Unity SDK runs on the top of the [Amplitude Android Mantaince SDK](../android/) and [Amplitude iOS Mantaince SDK](../ios/).
-The following are the settable config options.
-For more configurations on Android side, please check the [Android Configuration](../android-kotlin/#configuration).
-For more configurations on iOS side, please check the [iOS configuration](../ios/#configuration).
+Amplitude Unity SDK runs on the top of the [Amplitude Android Mantaince SDK](../android/), and [Amplitude iOS Mantaince SDK](../ios/).
+The following are the C# settable config options.
+For more configurations:

+- on Android side, check the [Android Configuration](../android-kotlin/#configuration)
+- on iOS side, check the [iOS configuration](../ios/#configuration)

 ???config "Configuration Options"
     | <div class="big-column">Name</div>  | Description | Default Value |